ceph/ceph/doc/dev/cephx_protocol.rst

 We fetch C's ``eauth`` structure.
 This contains an ID, a key, and a set of caps (capabilities).

 The client sent us its old ticket in the message, if it had one.
 If so, we set a flag, ``should_enc_ticket``, to true and set the global ID to the global ID in that old ticket.
 If the attempt to decode its old ticket fails (most probably because it didn't have one), ``should_enc_ticket`` remains false.
-Now we set up the new ticket, filling in timestamps, the name of C, the global ID provided in the method call (unless there was an old ticket), and his ``auid``, obtained from the ``eauth`` structure obtained above.
+Now we set up the new ticket, filling in timestamps, the name of C, and the global ID provided in the method call (unless there was an old ticket).
 We need a new session key to help the client communicate securely with us, not using its permanent key.
 We set the service ID to ``CEPH_ENTITY_TYPE_AUTH``, which will tell the client C what to do with the message we send it.
 We build a cephx response header and call ``cephx_build_service_ticket_reply()``.

 ``cephx_build_service_ticket_reply()`` is in ``auth/cephx/CephxProtocol.cc``.
 This